Krishtronomy/TravelBuddy/README.md

 ## Description

 ### Purpose:
-"insert app name" is a Travel app which allows users to find locations of interest and explore what options are available near the location.
+TravelBuddy is a Travel app which allows users to find locations of interest and explore what options are available near the location.
 A user has the ability to sign in and post about locations they've visited and leave a description and/or review, which other users can then read and comment on.